niklas-heer/dotfiles/notes/Tools/README.md

 - If you are looking for a really good email provider try [mailbox.org](https://mailbox.org/).
 They are secure, hosted in Germany and you can use your own domains.
 - I think you already know [Slack](https://slack.com), but it is a great tool for teams.
 If you don't know it already - try it! :smile:
 - [Inbox](https://www.google.de/inbox/) by Gmail is a fresh take on email management by the Gmail team.
 I recommend it, because it can help you tame your email flood.
+- The [Hemingway](http://beta.hemingwayapp.com/) app helps you to make your writing better and more clear.